Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 ### Multiple Analysis

 [Long-running operation](#long-running-operations) [begin_analyze_actions][analyze_actions] performs multiple analyses over one set of documents in a single request.
-Currently it is supported using any combination of the following Text Analytics APIs in a single request:
+Currently it is supported using any combination of the following Language APIs in a single request:

 - Entities Recognition
 - PII Entities Recognition